TechTucson/TC2-BBS-mesh/README.md

 - Meshtastic
   - I am Using Lora, but you are free to use any device you have or you'd like ( as long as they can run Meshtastic)
 - pypubsub
+- https://github.com/gvanem/Dump1090 (We'll use this for the ADSB Portion)
+- RTL-SDR V3

 ### Installation